the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Faust Project adjusted in almost the exact same way due to that same exploit, but without the added Culture points to its ancient wonder; instead it provides 3 additional copies of Uranium.
 Its Production cost is also increased to the era-default 185 (Standard speed).
 - Open the Vault nerfed to remove its free Great Sage due to that same exploit, but adds +2 Science and an extra +1 Culture/Faith to the Vault of Records tile.
 The free Sage will be restored once World Wonders start obeying their proper behavior.
 - Mining Operation buffed to add an extra Production point to the Mining Pit and 15% total Production to the city that owns it.
-- Pit of Sacrifice nerfed to remove its free Pantheon Effect due to that same exploit and also kills 1 pop upon completion along with adding a minor Food penalty (-1 to the tile instead of +1), but gives 25% more Faith to that city.
+- Pit of Sacrifice nerfed to remove its free Pantheon Effect due to that same exploit along with adding a minor Food penalty (-1 to the Mining Pit tile instead of +1), but to compensate, it gives 25% more Faith to that city.
 This nerf will be reverted once World Wonders start obeying their proper behavior.
 - The Last Paradise buffed to add +3 Culture/Happiness to the Oasis instead of +1, along with 10% more Water to the city that owns it, and +1 Food, Water, Culture and Happiness to Artificial Oases once those become available.
 - Distribute Soft Drinks and Fist of God have been removed from the game.
+- Annex Isolationists adjusted as follows:
+	- +5 Production to the Isolated Island tile instead of +5 Water
+	- 2 Weapons/Slaves provided instead of 1
+	- -1 Culture penalty to the Isolated Island tile moved to the wonder itself
+	- Happiness penalty increased to -2
+	- +1 population upon completion
 - Produce Soft Drinks buffed to add +2 extra Culture and Happiness to the Soft Drinks Factory tile.
 - Salvage Graveyard buffed to add an extra +1 Production/Science to the Ship Graveyard tiles, an extra copy of Oil and an extra free Patrol Boat.
 - Turbine Hall buffed to add +2 Production/Water and +1 Science to the Hydroelectric Dam tile, an extra 4 Power upon discovering Computers, and an extra +20% Production to the owning city.